This page was exported from King Weekly Sentinel

 All of this was done at the maintenance centre in Toronto over the course of five days.
 Crews worked around the clock to meet the tough timelines.
 The process ran from January through May.

 Managing fleet logistics is vital, given today's tight schedules and time constraints.
-Companies need their vehicles done and back on the road as soon as possible.
+This is why so many companies use gps fleet tracking, so they can keep a close eye on their fleet to ensure schedules are being kept to.
+As such, companies need their vehicles done and back on the road as soon as possible.

 Alpine has worked with Canada Post since 2008, beginning with the redesign of the classic red, postal code-covered mail boxes.
 Everyone loved the concept when they rolled out in 2008.
 These boxes, and newer versions covering supermailboxes, are covered in anti-graffiti laminate that's perfect for the outdoors.
 It resists fading and it much easier to clean.
 While pegged at lasting 5-7 years, such products can live 10 years.